perrutquist/IrrationalExpressions.jl/README.md

 `+`, `-`, `*` and `/` with `Integer`, `Rational` and `Irrational` are currently supported.

 As soon as a floating point value is encountered, downconversion occurs.
 New floating-point types need not explicitly support conversion from `IrrationalExpr`.
-Any type `<: AbstractFloat` that has conversions from `Integer`, `Rational` and `Irrational` along with the necessary arithmetic operations is automatically supported.
+Any subtype of `AbstractFloat` that has conversions from `Integer`, `Rational` and `Irrational` along with the necessary arithmetic operations is automatically supported.

 ```
-julia> 2*pi
+julia> 2*pi # Results in IrrationalExpr
 2π ≈ 6.283185307179586

-julia> ans + 0.0
+julia> ans + 0.0 # Results in Float64
 6.283185307179586
 ```